 There is no doubt that August is one of the most entertaining months for you to be in Spain as far as festivals and fiestas go so fun and enjoyment is guaranteed.

-The Malaga fair is usually held during the middle of the month and features music, shows, dancing, horses, fireworks and daily processions through the historic the centre of the city.
+The Malaga fair is usually held during the middle of the month and features music, shows, dancing, horses, fireworks and daily processions through the historic the center of the city.

-Although the main party is held on the outskirts of the city we would highly recommend you visit all the events held around the old quarter in central Malaga where you can enjoy a traditional stroll around decorated streets prepared for the annual festival.
+Although the main party is held on the outskirts of the city we would highly recommend you visit all the events held around the old quarter in central Malaga.

 During this week-long festival, the people of Malaga commemorate the re-conquest of this city by Ferdinand and Isabella in the year 1487.

-Held each year in Bilbao and San Sebastian the festival - known as Aste Negusia - in the basque language, this is great fun with street parades, fireworks, theater performances, the ugly face and strong man competitions plus lots of other entertainment to ensure your never during this endearing festival.
+Held each year in Bilbao and San Sebastian the festival - known as Aste Negusia - in the Basque language, this is great fun with street parades, fireworks and theater performances.

-Gracia Festiva - Festa Major de Gracia Barcelona
+Gracia Festival - Festa Major de Gracia Barcelona